aardappel/lobster/docs/source/implementation.md

 This platform is definitely best supported and easiest to use for now.
 Open up `dev\lobster\lobster.sln` with Visual Studio.
-The project is set up to build lobster.exe in the main lobster folder, and will be ready for use as described either from the [command line](command_line_usage.html) or [VS Code](vscode_ide.html) / [Notepad++](notepadpp_ide.html) / [SublimeText](sublime_ide.html).
+The project is set up to build lobster.exe in the `bin` folder, and will be ready for use as described either from the [command line](command_line_usage.html) or [VS Code](vscode_ide.html) / [Notepad++](notepadpp_ide.html) / [SublimeText](sublime_ide.html).